Find and and tackle your German debtor

 However, as we explained above, serving papers through a German bailiff can be cumbersome and slow, especially if the locally qualified Gerichtsvollzieher does not speak English or is unwilling to go out of his or her way and write an individual confirmation of serving for the client.
 Furthermore, Gerichtsvollziehers have a reputation of being quite slow.

-So, if UK procedure rules and service regulations permit this, it may be easier and quicker to instruct a German lawyer (Rechtsanwalt) to serve the papers.
-Then you are not bound geographically but can choose a lawyer that is fluent in English and can provide you with an English affidavit of service (while a Gerichtsvollzieher will always send you his / her German standard form).
+So, if UK or US procedure rules and service regulations permit this, it may be easier and quicker to instruct a German lawyer (Rechtsanwalt) to serve the papers.
+Then you are not bound geographically but can choose a lawyer that is fluent in English and can provide you with an English affidavit of service (while a Gerichtsvollzieher will always send you his/her German standard form).

 Good luck with serving your documents!